aisling-krewer/scripting/README.md

 2. Prompts the user to enter the task they're working on.

 3. Prompts the user to select the type of customization they're working on.
-[!NOTE] The code includes scripts despite their upcoming deprecation.
-This may be removed in future updates.

 4. Prompts the user for input based on the value of the variable 'type':
    - If 'type' is equal to 1, the user is asked to enter a theme ID.